Anti-human trafficking has been saved

 A commitment to social impact and helping end modern slavery

-Human trafficking is an increasingly lucrative enterprise, one that generates around $32 billion, according to UN estimates1, and it’s estimated that there are 21-30 million slaves globally.2
+Human trafficking is an increasingly illicit enterprise, and it’s estimated that there are 40.3 million slaves globally.1

 Why we’re committed